Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Examples

 Given a closed convex set $K$, we denote by $\Pi_K$ the orthogonal projector onto $K$.
 Namely $\Pi_K(\by) := \arg\min_{\bx\in K}\|\by-\bx\|_2$.
 Recall that $K$ is a convex cone if $K$ is convex and for every $\alpha > 0$, $K = \{ \alpha \bx \mid \bx \in K\}$.
 For any set $A \subseteq \reals^p$, we define the closed, conic hull of $A$ centered at $\bb \in \reals^p$ by

 where the overline denotes closure and $\mathsf{conv}$ denotes the convex hull.
-There are several equivalent definitions of the Gaussian width of a closed, convex cone $K$ \cite{Amelunxen2014LivingData}.
-The following translates most readily into our setup:
+There are several equivalent definitions of the Gaussian width of a closed, convex cone $K$.
+The following translates most readily into our setup (recall that $\bz\sim \normal(0,\bI_p/p)$:

-The Gaussian width is closely related to the geometry of high-dimensional linear inverse problems.
-We cite two results from the literature that indicate the connection.
-First, the Gaussian width tightly describes when an isotropic random subspace will have nontrivial intersection with a cone with high probability.\footnote{This is a change of notation from Theorem II of \cite{Amelunxen2014LivingData}.
-Their $d$ is our $p$, their $K$ is $\reals^{p - n}\times \{0\}^n$, their $C$ is our $K$, and their $\eta$ is our $e^{-\frac18\zeta^2}$.} \begin{theorem}[Theorem II of \cite{Amelunxen2014LivingData}] Define